vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-08-asynchronous-methods.md

 or waiting for calculations in another thread to complete, or waiting for data to load from a disk drive.

-Asynchronous methods are normally used with a GLib main loop running, because idle callbacks are used to handle some of the internal callbacks.
-However under certain conditions `async` may be used without the GLib main loop, for example if the async methods always yield and `Idle.add()` is never used.
+Asynchronous methods are normally used with a GLib main loop running because idle callbacks are used to handle some of the internal callbacks.
+However, under certain conditions `async` may be used without the GLib main loop, for example, if the async methods always yield and `Idle.add()` is never used.

 ::: info TODO